mmikowski/hi_score/README.md

 ---
 ## The xhi tool
 The `xhi` tool automates almost every conceivable stage of the SPA development process using researched best practice.
 The configuration is stored in the NPM `package.json` file and is used to support many [NPM lifecycle scripts][_38].
+The `xhi` tool allows you to string together multiple stages either explicitly or implicitly (See )

 The full-lifecycle stages supported by `xhi` are shown below.
+Those marked `WIP` need work.

 ```
   $ xhi help all
     xhi>  START Stage 00 help